pkmohabir1/group8_spotify_analysis/README.md

 ***Mission Statement***: Approaching the project as though we’re analysts at Spotify, we are utilizing a reliable Spotify dataset to enhance in-depth music analytics such as, looking  for correlations, reveal trends/patterns about the music industry, and providing very vivid data visulizations.
 As well as providing a new recommendation system for new artists.
 We will do this by creating an interactive Jupyter Notebook that will have a Spotify Analysis Section and a user interactive Recommendation System.

-***Goal Statement***: The goal for this project is to give music industry professionals and enthusiast valuable data visualizations that convey trends/patterns in the music indusrty overtime.
+***Goal Statement***: The goal for this project is to give music industry professionals and enthusiast valuable data visualizations that convey trends/patterns in the music industry overtime.
 This allows the user to understand which songs can be better in a specific setting and provide users an accurate new artist recommendation list.
 This will also help increase traffic for music streaming platforms.

 # SCOPE
 - The System will contain function definitions